 - Spell out number of years of experience

-- Use an active, present tense verb: avoid "s" or "ing" endings
+- Use an active, present tense verbs: avoid "s" or "ing" endings

-- Use "oversee" rather than "supervise" when appropriate-ony people are supervised
+- Use "oversee" rather than "supervise" when appropriate-only people are supervised

-- Minimize required qualifications, years of experience or unnecessary skills and knowledge in order to broaden applicant response
+- List minimum required qualifications, years of experience or unnecessary skills and knowledge in order to broaden applicant response

 - Can not use higher degree as a desirable